 Glen Coulthard (PhD – University of Victoria) is a member of the Yellowknives Dene First Nation and an associate professor in the First Nations and Indigenous Studies Program and the Department of Political Science.

-David Gaertner is a non-Indigenous scholar of German descent and limited term Assistant Professor with FNIS.
+David Gaertner is a non-Indigenous scholar of German descent and an Instructor with FNIS.
 His research and teaching focus on Indigenous new media and digital storytelling, particularly the ways in which Indigenous artists, storytellers, and programmers engage with land via technology.

 Sarah Hunt is Kwagiulth (Kwakwaka’wakw) from Tsaxis, and has spent most of her life as a guest in Lkwungen territories.
 Her scholarship in Indigenous and legal geographies critically takes up questions of violence, justice, self-determination and resurgence.